AminSajedian/ChatGPT-Collapser/readme.md

 ## 🛠️ Usage
 🔹 Click the **collapse/expand button** next to each message to toggle visibility.

-🔹 Use the **global collapse/expand button** (bottom right of screen) to collapse or expand all messages at once.
+🔹 Use the **global collapse/expand button** (bottom-right corner of the page) to collapse or expand all messages at once.

 ## 📝 Known Issues & Future Improvements
 🔹 🔜 Plan to add a settings page for custom behavior.

 🔹 🔜 Option to adjust collapsed message height.

 🔹 🔍 Check out [TODO.md](TODO.md) for upcoming fixes and features!

 ## 💡 Contributing